San Antonio, Texas

 Steven Schauer began his tenure at the San Antonio River Authority (River Authority) in January 2007 as the Manager of External Communications.
 In July 2017, Schauer was promoted to Director of External Communications where he oversees the Government Affairs Department and Brand & Public Communications Department.
 His work at the River Authority includes developing and implementing the strategic direction for the agency’s communication and outreach activities, acting as the River Authority’s spokesperson, coordinating local, state, and federal legislative and policy agendas, and directing the educational outreach programs.
 He also manages the River Authority’s national and international relations.
 Schauer has a Master of Public Affairs degree from the LBJ School of Public Affairs at the University of Texas at Austin and a Bachelor of Science in Environmental Science from Incarnate Word in San Antonio.
 One of the accomplishments Schauer is most proud of is kayaking the San Antonio River from the City of San Antonio to Seadrift, which was a 200+ mile paddling trip he also had the immense pleasure of filming to create two documentaries: Paddling Lessons and From San Antonio to Seadrift: Paddling the San Antonio River.

-This interview took place on September 10, 2021.
+This interview was conducted by Carly Schmidt on September 10, 2021.
 Learn more about Steven and his work.

 You recently worked with the River Network team on the National Water Reuse Action Plan (WRAP) grant.
 How did you get involved in this project?